Agricultural Literacy Curriculum Matrix

 - Slightly moisten the soil in both jars with water.

-- Place two earthworms in one jar, and then add some vegetable scraps to the top of both jars.
+- Place two worms in one jar, and then add some vegetable scraps to the top of both jars.

 - Put a lid on each jar.
-Label the jar with the earthworms as “Earthworms” and label the other jar “No Earthworms.”
+Label the jar with the worms as “Worms” and label the other jar “No Worms.”

 - Take the dark pieces of paper and wrap around each jar.
 Tape tightly.
 Put the jars aside.